daos-stack/daos/doc/user/python.md

 The first type of data structures exported by the PyDAOS module is DAOS Dictionary (DDict) that aims at mimicking the python dict interface.
-Leveraging mutablemapping and UserDict has been considered during design, but eventually ruled out for performance reason.
+Leveraging mutablemapping and UserDict has been considered during design, but eventually ruled out for performance reasons.
 The DDict class is built over DAOS key-value stores and supports all the methods of the regular python dictionary class.
 One limitation is that only strings and bytes can be stored.